57blocks/website-article/articles/Get a Print Quote in Seconds - Not Weeks/README.md

 In the past, Susan tried a few different approaches to get print quotes:

 +   **Working with online printers** saved money, but often meant a lower\-quality product.
-+   **Working with a trusted print buyer**–one point of contact who worked with dozens of trusted printers–simplified the project but added overhead costs.
++   **Working with a trusted print buyer**—one point of contact who worked with dozens of trusted printers–simplified the project but added overhead costs.
 +   **Working with printers in different specialty areas** required Susan to manage many emails, phone calls, and spreadsheets to track the jobs.
 Just overwhelming.
 +   **Sending a request for quote (RFQ)** to printers allowed her to choose the one with the best price.
 Even with select printers in mind, such an effort took weeks between writing the RFQ, accepting responses, and then selecting a printer.